Sdaas/hello-karate/README.md

 ### Karate Starter

-This Getting Started Guide shows how to setup a SpringBoot based REST service and test it using Karate (0.9.6). consists of
+This Getting Started Guide shows how to setup a SpringBoot based REST service and test it using Karate (0.9.6) from within `IntelliJ`, `maven`, and `gradle`.

-1. A SpringBoot based Rest service which acts as the system under test
-2. Karate DSL scripts to test this

 ### The Rest Service